Case Study – Marchbanks Medical Systems

 Checks were conducted on the astronauts by NASA before they left earth, after 45 days in space, 45 days before their return and again when they landed back on earth.
 These checks were then repeated at the Johnson Space Centre.

-The Hursley EMC team were extremely proud to work with Marchbanks Medical Systems to perfect the system.
+The Eurofins Hursley team were extremely proud to work with Marchbanks Medical Systems to perfect the system.
 Based on work at our Hursley labs, we have been able to help Marchbanks Medical Systems make major improvements to a number of iterations of the system.
 As a result, the device is now extremely reliable, robust and causes no interference with any electronic devices within space labs.